How Do I Get an Offer in Compromise Approved: Mastering the IRS Offer in Compromise and Reducing Tax Debt

 Required Forms and Documentation

 To apply for an Offer in Compromise, you’ll need to complete and submit several forms.
-The primary forms required are IRS Form 656 and either Form 433-A (OIC) or 433-B (OIC), depending on whether you are an individual or a business.
-It’s crucial to include all necessary supporting documentation with your application.
+Before completing the package, use the IRS Offer in Compromise Pre-Qualifier Tool to check basic eligibility.
+The primary forms required are IRS Form 656 and either Form 433-A (OIC) or 433-B (OIC), depending on whether you are an individual or a business, and they require detailed financial disclosure, including employment status where applicable.
+It’s crucial to collect all necessary financial documentation before filing your application.

 Ensuring that all your tax returns are filed and current estimated payments are made is also a critical part of the application process.
-Complete and accurate documentation can significantly improve your chances of having your offer accepted.
+Working with a CPA firm that focuses on tax preparation and planning can help you keep filings current.
+Complete and accurate documentation can significantly improve your chances of having your offer accepted, and false information on the forms can lead to civil or criminal penalties.

 Application Fee and Low-Income Certification